-- 7) Consider selling non-registered securities, such as a stock, mutual fund or exchange-traded fund, that has declined in value since it was bought to trigger a capital loss that can offset capital gains in the year.
-Anti-avoidance rules may apply when selling and buying the same security. - 8) Consider restructuring your investment portfolio to convert non-deductible interest into deductible interest.
-It may also be possible to convert personal interest expense, such as interest on a house mortgage or personal vehicle, into deductible interest. - 9) If you have equity investments or loans made to a Canadian small business that has become insolvent or bankrupt, an allowable business investment loss (ABIL) may be available.
+- 5) Consider selling non-registered securities, such as a stock, mutual fund or exchange-traded fund, that has declined in value since it was bought to trigger a capital loss that can offset capital gains in the year.
+Anti-avoidance rules may apply when selling and buying the same security, even where the same security is held in different brokerage accounts. - 6) Consider restructuring your investment portfolio to convert non-deductible interest into deductible interest.
+It may also be possible to convert personal interest expense, such as interest on a house mortgage or personal vehicle, into deductible interest. - 7) If you have equity investments or loans made to a Canadian small business that has become insolvent or bankrupt, an allowable business investment loss (ABIL) may be available.
 For loans to corporations to be eligible, the borrower must act at arm's length.
-ABILs can be used to offset income beyond capital gains, such as interest, business or employment income.
+ABILs can be used to offset income beyond capital gains, such as interest, business or employment income. - 8) If a commercial debt you owe (generally a business loan) has been forgiven, special rules apply that may result in additional taxes or other adjustments to the tax return. - 9) You have until Tuesday, March 1, 2023, to make tax-deductible registered retirement savings plan (RRSP) contributions for the 2022 year.
+Consider having the higher income earning individual contribute to their spouse's RRSP via a "spousal RRSP" for greater tax savings.